 Key Messages

-This guideline is developed for all clinical staff involved in the care of trauma patients in Victoria.
-It is intended for use by frontline clinical staff that provide early care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS.
+This guideline is developed for all clinical staff involved in the care of trauma patients throughout Victoria.
+It is intended for use by frontline clinical staff that provide care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS.

 Clinical emphasis points